 Zara CRM Case Study:

-Zara’s CRM case study aims at elevating their customer’s needs above the company objectives.
-Zara leverages transparency, incentives and perks, support, personalization, swift check-out, and social media to achieve this.
+Zara’s CRM elevates its customer’s needs above the company objectives by leveraging transparency, incentives, support, personalization, swift check-out, and social media to achieve this.

-The success of your business is based in principle on the idea of offering the latest fashions at low prices, in turn creating a formula for cutting costs: an integrated company in which it is manufactured, distributed and sold.
+The success of our business is based in principle on the idea of offering the latest fashions at low prices, in turn creating a formula for cutting costs: an integrated company in which it is manufactured, distributed, and sold.

 – Amancio Ortega – Founder, Zara Fashion Chain